Full- and Part-time Study

 One credit in a Harvard Summer School course is equal to one semester hour.
 Credits are listed in course descriptions.

 Eight credits constitute full-time enrollment.
 All study abroad programs and Institute for English Language intensive programs are full time.
 If you are a Harvard Extension School degree candidate enrolled in ENVR S-599 or a thesis or internship course, you are enrolled full time.
-I-20s are issued only to students who are enrolled full time.
+I-20 certificates of eligibility for the F-1 student visa are issued only to students who are enrolled full time.

 General program students